JiachengLiu00/SwASUE/README.md

 Our experimental evaluation includes the following datasets: CIFAR10, CIFAR100-20, STL10 and ImageNet.
 The ImageNet dataset should be downloaded separately and saved to the path described in `utils/mypath.py`.
 Other datasets will be downloaded automatically and saved to the correct path when missing.

 ### Train model
+First, you need Start with a pre-training task.
 The configuration files can be found in the `configs/` directory.
 The training procedure consists of the following steps:
 - __STEP 1__: Solve the pretext task i.e. `simclr.py`
 - __STEP 2__: Perform the clustering step i.e. `scan.py`
 - __STEP 3__: Perform the self-labeling step i.e. `selflabel.py`